Applets and Plugins

 PDF - Adobe Reader

-View Portable Document Format (PDF) files with the most recent version of the Adobe Reader.
+View Portable Document Format (PDF) files with Adobe Reader.

 MOV - Apple QuickTime

-View Apple QuickTime movies and other interactive content.
+View Apple QuickTime movies and other interactive content with Apple QuickTime.

-View and edit Microsoft Word (DOC) documents with the latest version of the Open Office suite.
+View and edit Microsoft Word documents with the latest version of the Open Office suite.
+Microsoft’s Word Viewer will view, print, and copy Word documents, but cannot be used to edit them.

-View and edit Microsoft Excel (XLS) spreadsheets with the latest version of the Open Office suite.
+View and edit Microsoft Excel workbooks with the latest version of the Open Office suite.
+Microsoft’s Excel Viewer will view, print, and copy Excel workbooks, but cannot be used to edit them.

-View and edit Microsoft PowerPoint (PPT) presentations with the latest version of the Open Office suite.
+View and edit Microsoft PowerPoint presentations with the latest version of the Open Office suite.
+Microsoft’s PowerPoint Viewer will view, print, and copy PowerPoint presentations, but cannot be used to edit them.

 JAVA - Java Runtime Environment